Importing purchases via CSV

 Lot Number [For material purchases only] The lot number for the material batch purchased.

-Step 3 Export your spreadsheet to CSV
+Exporting your spreadsheet to CSV

 Once you have your spreadsheet ready, export it as CSV.
-The process to do this differs between spreadsheet programs, instructions for some popular programs can be found here:
+The process to do this differs between spreadsheet programs; instructions for some popular programs can be found here:

 How do I export a spreadsheet file as CSV?

-Step 4 Upload your spreadsheet
+Uploading your spreadsheet

-1. Go to your Purchases List
+1. Go to your Purchases List.

 3. On the form that appears, click the Choose File button and select your spreadsheet from your file system.